 Little Raccoon Key glamping.
 Photo by @littleraccoonkey

-The Georgia Coast has incredible experiences for those that love scouting for wildlife or just relaxing without an agenda.
-But there’s more to see than the popular beach towns.
+There's more to see along Georgia's coast than gorgeous beaches: Find incredible wildlife viewing experiences, too.
 Hop aboard a ferry or drive inland to the rivers to experience these under-the-radar coastal communities.

-Greyfield Inn on Cumberland Island.
-Photo by @kberryphoto
+Greyfield Inn on Cumberland Island, Georgia.
+Photo by Peter Frank Edwards

 Camping doesn’t have to be uncomfortable.
 Little Raccoon Key is a glamping resort located off the coast of Jekyll Island on a 10,000-year-old reef.
 The private island formerly inhabited by Timucua and Guale tribes has everything you need for a cozy stay, including the safari-style canvas tent with a real bed and memory foam mattress.